macknever/demoRepo/exercises/README.md

 method which is belong to class`Object`.
 Or else,  either only implement Cloneable or only override `clone()` would not work

 #### Example [clone](https://github.com/macknever/demoRepo/tree/master/exercises/src/main/java/com/lawrence/corejava/interfaces/clone)

+## Chapter 7 Exception logging assert

+Those topics and tools are the things I use in my daily job.
+For exception, here is my former notes: https://mire-cayenne-563.notion.site/Exception-d6ea0594a11e4c90b9422f424e278696